One:

-At the finish of the penultimate week of the school year, Brian's class split into teams to capture the flag of the other.
-He kept watch of his castle, in which Roger schemed to steal Brian's flag.
+At the end of the penultimate week of the school year, Brian's class split into teams to capture the flag of the other.
+He kept watch of his castle, in which Roger schemed to escape with Brian's flag.

-"Brian, your jail is empty and our jail is full," said Roger.
-"Ooga booga booga.
+"Brian, your jail is empty," said Roger.
+"And our jail is full.
+Argle bargle.
 Think about it."

 "Hush, Young Roger," said Brian.
 "The need to think further today is not mine.
-My tightly-coiled reflexes thwart your escape.
+My reflexes like a panther thwart your escape.
 I navigate the invisible forces in which you are helpless.
 Accept your disappointment.
 Surrender your infantile beliefs."

 "I speak not of calendar age, little boy," said Brian.
-"Consider instead authentic measures of maturity.
-Like... nutrition."
+"Think instead of the authentic measures of maturity.
+Like nutrition."

 "Vitamins," said Brian.
 "Minerals.
 Food groups.
 Topics discussed among the worldly.
-Your capture is merely an inevitable stage in the Cycle of Life."
+Your defeat is nothing more than an inevitable stage in the Cycle of Life."

-"These schoolyard trifles are no substitute," said Brian.
-"No substitute for establishing the proper nutritional base for life's victories.
+"These playground shenanigans are no substitute," said Brian.
+"No substitute for establishing the proper nutritional base for a life of conquest.
 Take you for example.
-I have seen you eat.
+I've seen you eat.
 When was the last time you had a banana?
 They are high in potassium.
 Besides, you won't run.
 You never run.
-Not unless someone else from your team has been tagged first.
+Not unless someone else from your team has been tagged out first.
 You hate to go to jail by yourself."

 "Some guy with a peg leg is watching our game," said Brian.